coveooss/bitbucket-issue-migration/README.md

-  --bitbucket-username TEXT       [env var: BITBUCKET_USERNAME; required] --bitbucket-password TEXT       [env var: BITBUCKET_PASSWORD; required] --bitbucket-team TEXT           [required] --user-prefix TEXT              Prefix to remove to user names to attempt
+  --bitbucket-username TEXT       [env var: BITBUCKET_USERNAME; required] --bitbucket-password TEXT       [env var: BITBUCKET_PASSWORD; required] --bitbucket-team TEXT           [required] --user-prefix TEXT              Prefix to remove from user names to attempt
                                   matching.
 For example, you can remove your company name from users login.

-  --user-suffix TEXT              Suffix to remove to user names to attempt
+  --user-suffix TEXT              Suffix to remove from user names to attempt
                                   matching

   --jira-url TEXT                 Your Jira instance root url, i.e.